aws-deadline/deadline-cloud/DEVELOPMENT.md

-This submodule contains Qt GUIs, based on PySide(2/6), for common controls and widgets used in interactive submitters, and to display the status of various AWS Deadline Cloud resoruces.
+This submodule contains Qt GUIs, based on PySide(2/6), for common controls and widgets used in interactive submitters, and to display the status of various AWS Deadline Cloud resources.

 ### `src/client/job_bundle`